Content Marketing

 We use native platforms like Outbrain and Taboola to serve up “You might also like” or “From around the web” suggestions.
 But through the use of AI-driven algorithms, we only show this content to audiences who have engaged in similar content before.
 We only show it to them on platforms where they are likely to engage with the content.

-And most importantly, when a reader clicks on the ad, they come and read the article on our clients website.
+And most importantly, when a reader clicks on the ad, they come and read the article on our client’s website.
 So we are using paid media to deliver “owned media” visitors.

-And because of the contextual nature of the ad, we deliver extremely high click through rates (+2% vs. the average 0.05% for digital banner ads) at extremely low costs per click ( less than $0.20 vs. $2.00 CPCs for the industry).
+And because of the contextual nature of the ad, we deliver extremely high click through rates (+2% vs. the average 0.05% for digital banner ads) at extremely low costs per click (less than $0.20 vs. $2.00 CPCs for the industry).

 How Sponsored Content Can Benefit All

+It’s becoming increasingly difficult for brands to charge for premium content when consumers expect it to be free.
 Sponsored content is an alternative way for publishers to generate revenue and pay their creators to generate more high-quality content.

-When produced with care and integrity, sponsored content brings value to all parties.
-But it’s critical to keep the two central rules in mind at all times: Create great content.
-Always provide full disclosure.
+And when produced with care and integrity, sponsored content brings value to all parties.
+But it’s critical to keep the two central rules in mind at all times:

 18 thoughts on “The 2 Rules of Sponsored Content You’re Not Allowed to Forget